 Attack Vector

-- Rate limit bypass: Attackers find vulnerabilities in rate limiting mechanisms, sending大量 requests to your account causing it to be blocked
+- Rate limit bypass: Attackers find vulnerabilities in rate limiting mechanisms and flood your account with requests, causing bans

-- Replay attacks: Intercept and resend your trading requests
+- Replay attacks: Intercepting and retransmitting your trading requests

 Defense Strategies

-- Add timestamp and signature to all API requests: Ensure every request has a nonce value to prevent replay
+- Add timestamps and signatures to all API requests: Ensure each request has a nonce value to prevent replay

-- Verify TLS certificates: Never disable SSL verification in your code (
+- Verify TLS certificates: Never disable SSL verification in code (

-verify=Falseis a big no-no) - Use WebSocket heartbeat mechanism: Detect if connections are hijacked or interrupted
+verify=Falseis a big no-no) - Use WebSocket heartbeat mechanisms: Detect if connections are hijacked or interrupted

-- Implement circuit breaker pattern: Automatically halt trading when API responses are abnormal, prevent orders when data is untrusted
+- Implement circuit breaker patterns: Automatically cut off trading when API responses are abnormal, preventing orders when data is untrustworthy

-When building a secure AI Agent development environment, network isolation and monitoring are basics—trading systems need even stricter enforcement.
+When setting up a secure AI Agent development environment, network layer isolation and monitoring are basic requirements—trading systems need even stricter enforcement.

 Security Checklist